bioscan-ml/bioscan-croptool/README.md

 ```shell
 python scripts/train.py --data_dir data/insect --output_dir insect_detection_ckpt
 ```
-Here is a checkpoint for you to use, so you can skip this step. (**https://drive.google.com/file/d/1vyDxXHZkUIKl9TVa7fLkrnC_khW86yUf/view?usp=sharing**)
+Here is a checkpoint for you to use, so you can skip the training. `wget https://aspis.cmpt.sfu.ca/projects/bioscan/ckpt_for_pined_images.ckpt`
 If you want to use it, you can put it into your project folder ,and change the `checkpoint_path` in following commands.
-(To `--checkpoint_path epoch=11-step=300.ckpt`)
+(To `--checkpoint_path ckpt_for_pined_images.ckpt`)

 # Evaluation
 To evaluate the checkpoint: